runbinz/go-supabase-setup/README.md

-# go-supabase-setup
+Supabase setup using Golang.

-Supabase setup using Golang
+Migrated to TS.